 I haven’t read a book by the Portuguese author and Noble Prize winner José Saramago in quite a while, but I plan to change that soon.
 Ensaio sobre a Cegueira, Blindness in the English translation, is a sort of allegory about how the population of a city goes blind and is confined to an asylum.

 O Castelo dos Destinos Cruzados (The Castle of Crossed Destinies) by Italo Calvino

 From what I could gather, this is a collection of interlinked short stories based on tarot cards.
 One of my resolutions for 2017 was to read more short story collections.
 So far, I have read five, but still haven’t read one where all the stories are connected.

 The main character in this book is Ana Maria Machado, a Portuguese reporter in Washington who is invited to do a documentary about the 1974 Revolution.
 Lídia Jorge is also one of the 100 women writers I want to read in my lifetime, so this is an opportunity to tick another name off my list.

 The Morning They Came for Us: Dispatches from Syria by Janine di Giovanni

 I’ve been saving this non-fiction book to read during November.
-It focuses on the civil war in Syria, and relies both on the personal stories of rebel fighters, families who saw dear ones being imprisoned and the elite.
+It focuses on the civil war in Syria and relies on the personal stories of rebel fighters, families who saw dear ones being imprisoned, and the elite.

 The Road to Wigan Pier by George Orwell

 This non-fiction book by George Orwell has been on my shelves for quite a while.
-It came as an offer when I ordered some books online, and maybe because of that I haven’t felt the urge to pick it up yet.
+It was a freebie when I ordered some books online, and maybe because of that I haven’t felt the urge to pick it up yet.
 It delves into the lives of the miners of the North of England in the 1930s.